HausDAO/protocol-guild/README.md

 #### 3. Transfer + Accept control of the 0xSplit to Replica NetworkRegistry

-- Follow the same instructions in Steps 5 & 6 from above but for the replica network.
+- You can follow the same instructions in Steps 5 & 6 from above but for the replica network.
 Remember that you might set your deployer address (EOA) as the 0xSplit controller.

+- You can also use the UI to batch the two actions required to add a new replica in the main registry (`updateNetworkRegistry` + `acceptNetworkSplitControl`).
+See the next section for instructions.

-- Make sure the replica `registry` address is set as the new controller.
+- In the end, make sure the replica `registry` address is set as the new controller.

+#### 4. Enable a foreign registry + acept 0xSplit control in the frontend

+1. Open the [targetDao.ts](./src/targetDao.ts) config file and add a new record under `REPLICA_CHAIN_ADDRESSES` in the `TARGETS` object.
+2. Make sure the [keychain.ts](./src/utils/keychain.ts) config file supports the network where you deployed the new registry.
+2. Navigate to the `Registries` page, open the menu for the new network registry and click on `Register`.
+This proposal form will batch the two actions required to enable a new replica in the main registry (`updateNetworkRegistry` + `acceptNetworkSplitControl`).

 ### Notes of deployed Foreign Registries